kyegomez/swarms-pytorch/README.md

 print(output)
 ```

+### CellularSwarm
-- CellularSwarm, a Cellular Neural Net with transformers as cells, time simulation, and a local neighboorhood!
+a Cellular Neural Net with transformers as cells, time simulation, and a local neighboorhood!

 ```python
 from swarms_torch import CellularSwarm